Kids of all ages will enjoy making a sweet Snowglobe Craft to gift or keep this holiday season. They are easy, fun, and perfect for home or school!

 - styrofoam craft snow

-1. After gathering supplies, invite kids to draw a picture on the snowglobe template.
+1. After printing the template and gathering supplies, invite kids to draw a picture on the snowglobe template.
 I asked my kids to draw an outdoor winter scene, but some other great drawing prompts include:

 - Draw something/someone you are thankful for